-You may know that SOLIDWORKS just launched a new product on the 3DEXPERIENCE Platform: Structural Simulation Engineer.
-What is Structural Simulation Engineer?
+You may know that SOLIDWORKS just launched a new product on the 3DEXPERIENCE Platform: Structural Professional Engineer.
+What is Structural Professional Engineer?
 It is a Finite Element Analysis or structural analysis software application powered by Abaqus, the best non-linear solver on the market.
-Structural Simulation Engineer expands SOLIDWORKS Simulation capabilities to more advanced nonlinear solutions: large deformation & large strain, robust contact, a wide range of non-linear material models, quad and hex meshing and cloud computing.
+Structural Professional Engineer expands SOLIDWORKS Simulation capabilities to more advanced nonlinear solutions: large deformation & large strain, robust contact, a wide range of non-linear material models, quad and hex meshing and cloud computing.
 Among many exciting features about this product, one of my favorites is General Contact.

 General Contact allows users to define contact between all or multiple regions of a model.
 The software recognizes those components that mate as a single interaction where anything can hit anything.
 As a result, it will automatically determine and enforce contact compatibility between components.